FrancesReagan/countries-explorer/README.md

  -creating modern UI elements like custom dropdown menus with subtle animations
  Solution: I developed a scalable typography system with breakpoint-specific sizing and implemented modern CSS techniques for animations and hover effects.

+ __Learning Outcomes__
+  This project deepened my understanding of:
+  *React Hooks--useEffect for API calls, useContext for global state management, and useMemo for performance optimization.*
+  *CSS architecture: I learned the importance of consistent naming conventions and avoiding conflicts with framework defaults*
+  *Debugging skills: I developed a more systematic approach to identifying and fixing syntax errors, layout issues, and styling conflicts*
+  *Modern CSS: I gained experience with CSS Grid, flexbox, custom properties, and animation techniques* *API integration: I learned proper error handling, loading states, and data structure management* *Component design: I developed a better understanding of proper JSX structure, parent-child relationships, and reusable component patterns.*

+  __Potential Improvements__
+   *Typescript implementatoin--that may be a future practice run of mine--to do this project again using Typescript and Tailwinds.*

+__Conclusion__
+The challenges faced on the project reminded me that I needed to refresh my CSS learning and keep it on par with the other subjects I am learning.
+The biggest challenge I have found in this and all my past projects is lessening typos, mismatched names, and other basic human errors.
+It also reinforced the necessity of consistent running and checking the browswer to see how what was coded actually looks like--do do this more frequently --it seems like it would take longer--but in fact constant checking the browser speeds up the development process for sure.